Victoria Park, Brisbane: Description

 The Substation building is rectangular in plan with a timber-framed tiled hip roof behind a rendered brick parapet with a moulded cornice.
 The elevations are characterised by arch openings, accented keystones and rendered lintels.
 The front elevation is symmetrical about a projecting central entrance porch in which a decorative crest bearing the lettering BCC sits within an arched doorway.
 The front elevation end bays are capped by gable fronts to the parapet.
 The side elevations have parapets with a central gable front.
 A number of small metal plaques are embedded in the lower part of the front elevation, to the riser of the front concrete stair and to the front stone fence.

 A random course quarry-face ashlar wall of Brisbane Tuff runs to the front of the Substation from the Gregory Terrace corner and around into Bowen Bridge Road terminating in a tall capped pier.
 A small flight of stone stairs flanked by low piers within the wall defines an entrance from Bowen Bridge Road.

 The railway and inner-city bypass run directly through the park from the south west to the north east and divide the two sections of the park.
 This division is approximately 150 m in width throughout the park.
 The northern section of the park contains several sheltered barbeque and picnic areas amid large expanses of lawn and playing fields.
 Gilchrist Avenue has been made a cul-de-sac.
 A wooden and steel footbridge has been constructed over the lake from the end of Gilchrist Avenue over the lakes.
 The lake contains water-lilies and high grasses.
 At the east end of the lake is a bronze statue.

 Controversies

 The March 2025 decision to build a 63,000-seat stadium in Victoria Park sparked widespread criticism from community groups, environmental advocates, and political opponents.
 Critics argue that the development breaks an election pledge by Premier David Crisafulli not to construct a new stadium and threatens to destroy valuable green space that has been preserved for over 160 years.
 They also question the suitability of building on a heritage-listed site with cultural significance to First Nations communities, as well as the estimated multibillion-dollar cost.
 While the government maintains that environmental and heritage requirements will be met, opponents have indicated they may pursue legal challenges.
+The proposal for the stadium have been met with opposition from across the political spectrum, including previous Queensland LNP premier, Campbell Newman and Greens councillor Seal Chong-Wah.
+The stadium plans have now been revealed and have been met with concern from Traditional owners and community groups because of the cultural and environmental importance of the site.

 Heritage listing

-Victoria Park was listed on the Queensland Heritage Register on 3 December 2007 having satisfied the following criteria: